 - 2 cans of drained kidney beans

-- In a large pot, brown the ground beef, drain, and put back in pot.
-Add onion, bell pepper, garlic, and saute for 1 minute.
+- In a large pot, brown the ground beef and pork, drain, and put back in pot.
+Add onion and garlic, saute for 1 minute.

-- Add remaining ingredients and all spices.
+- Add remaining ingredients and spices.
 Bring to a boil over medium-high heat.
 Reduce heat and simmer 30-40 minutes.
+You can add a little more water if you want to thin out your water.